-Thank you to everyone who submitted work for the Picking up the Threads juried exhibition, which will be in the Gallery at The Forum for the duration of the Norfolk Makers’ Festival 2020.
+Thank you to everyone who submitted work for the Picking up the Threads juried exhibition, which was in the Gallery at The Forum for the duration of the Norfolk Makers’ Festival 2020.

 We asked you to submit textile work from all genres, responding to the theme ‘picking up the threads’ and we are delighted to say we had scores of entries.